syl20bnr/spacemacs-elpa-mirror/melpa/persp-mode-readme.txt

 s -- create/switch to perspective in frame.
-S -- create/switch to perspecive in window. r -- rename perspective. c -- kill perspective
+S -- create/switch to perspecive in window. r -- rename perspective. c -- copy current perspecive.
+C -- kill perspective.
-  (if you kill nil('none') persp -- it'll kill all opened buffers). a -- add buffer to perspective. b -- switch to buffer in perspecive. t -- switch to buffer without adding it to current perspective. i -- import all buffers from another perspective. k -- remove buffer from perspective.
+  Calling with prefix argument will not kill perspective's buffers (however if you try to kill 'none' persp -- it'l kill all opened buffers). a -- add buffer to perspective.
+  Calling with prefix argument reverses the effect of the persp-switch-to-added-buffer. b -- switch to buffer in perspecive. t -- switch to buffer without adding it to current perspective.
+  Calling with prefix argument allows to remove a buffer from perspective without killing and switching to another buffer. i -- import all buffers from another perspective.
+I -- import window configuration from another perspecive. k -- remove buffer from perspective.
+  Calling with prefix argument reverses the effect of the persp-auto-kill-buffer-on-remove.
-K -- kill buffer
+K -- kill buffer.
+w -- save perspectives to file.
-w -- save perspectives to file. l -- load perspectives from file. o -- switch off persp-mode.
+W -- save subset of perspectives to file. l -- load perspectives from file.
+L -- load subset of perspectives from file. o -- switch off persp-mode.
   (This may be usefull when you launch emacs just to edit a single file and don't want to restore buffers)